briansemrau/godot_box2d/README.md

 This is a list of unimplemented features that are planned:

 - All remaining Box2D joints not yet implemented
-- Area2D node equivalent (using Box2D sensor fixtures)
+- Area2D equivalent area effects (gravity/damping modifiers)
 - Run Box2D computation on a separate thread
 - Look into a [multithreaded implementation of Box2D](https://github.com/jhoffman0x/Box2D-MT)